japila-books/spark-sql-internals/docs/physical-operators/ColumnarBatchScan.md

 doProduce(ctx: CodegenContext): String
 ----

-NOTE: `doProduce` is part of <<spark-sql-CodegenSupport.adoc#doProduce, CodegenSupport Contract>> to generate the Java source code for <<spark-sql-whole-stage-codegen.adoc#produce-path, produce path>> in Whole-Stage Code Generation.
+NOTE: `doProduce` is part of <<spark-sql-CodegenSupport.md#doProduce, CodegenSupport Contract>> to generate the Java source code for <<spark-sql-whole-stage-codegen.md#produce-path, produce path>> in Whole-Stage Code Generation.

-`doProduce` firstly requests the input `CodegenContext` to link:spark-sql-CodegenContext.adoc#addMutableState[add a mutable state] for the first input RDD of a <<implementations, physical operator>>.
+`doProduce` firstly requests the input `CodegenContext` to spark-sql-CodegenContext.md#addMutableState[add a mutable state] for the first input RDD of a <<implementations, physical operator>>.

 `doProduce` <<produceBatches, produceBatches>> when <<supportsBatch, supportsBatch>> is enabled or <<produceRows, produceRows>>.